Whole Wheat Roti or Bajra Roti, which is healthier?

-3. Whole wheat roti is lower in calories (80 calories) against Bajra Roti (116 calories).
+3. One whole wheat roti is lower in calories (55 calories) against one bajra roti (116 calories).
 But remember that it’s the quality of the calories which is important and Bajra is yet super healthy.

 Bajra Roti or Whole Wheat Roti for Diabetics

 Bajra has a higher glycemic index at 71 while whole wheat is about 54.
 This would make you think that Bajra is not good but then you have to look at the other plus points in Bajra which is its high fiber count which pushes the glycemic load down.
 So Bajra roti can be consumed in moderation for Diabetics.
 Whole wheat roti can be safely consumed by Diabetics as the have a low Glycemic Index and will not shoot up your blood sugar levels rapidly.